 Do you offer tracks within the DMin program?

 Yes.
-We offer a variety of tracks including Contextual Leadership, Spiritual Formation, Military Chaplaincy, and a Self-Design track that allows you to customize your experience to fit your interests and ministry context.
-On occasion, we offer additional tracks that allow a cohort to focus on a specialty such as Biblical Preaching.
+We offer a variety of tracks including Contextual Leadership, Spiritual Formation, Biblical Preaching, Military Chaplaincy, and a Self-Design track that allows you to customize your experience to fit your interests and ministry context.

 How much does the program cost?